rwth-acis/las2peer-ActivityTracker/README.md

  - `./gradlew build`

-Make sure your database settings are configured correctly in the `settings.gradle` since jooq requires the applied database schema to generate the respective code.
+Make sure your database settings are configured correctly in the `settings.gradle` and `activity_tracker/etc` setting,  since the test cases require a database.
-Flyway will automatically take care of applying the necessary database schema migrations.
+Liquibase will automatically take care of applying the necessary database schema migrations.

 How to run
 -------------------